History of transportation in New York City: Automotive transport

 John D. Hertz started the Yellow Cab Company in 1915, which operated hireable vehicles in a number of cities including New York.
-Hertz painted his cabs yellow after he had read a study that identified yellow as being the most visible color from a long distance.
+Hertz painted his cabs yellow after he had read a study that identified yellow as the most visible color from a long distance.

 In the late 1910s, Mayor John Francis Hylan authorized a system of "emergency bus lines" managed by the Department of Plant and Structures.
 These were eventually ruled illegal by the courts, and those that continued to operate obtained franchises from the city.

 The increased use of private automobiles greatly affected all transportation projects built more or less after 1930.
 In 1927, the Holland Tunnel, built under the Hudson River, was the first mechanically ventilated vehicular tunnel in the world.
 The Lincoln and Holland tunnels were built instead of bridges to allow free passage of large passenger and cargo ships in the port, which were still critical for New York City's industry through the early- to mid-20th century.
 Other 20th-century bridges and tunnels crossed the East River, and the George Washington Bridge was higher up the Hudson.

 In 1967, New York City ordered all "medallion taxis" be painted yellow.